tsuimath/todo-list/README.md

 # Todo List
-Todo list with basic functionalities for KnockoutJS study purposes
+Todo list with basic functionalities for KnockoutJS and LocalStorage study purposes

 ---